 Please note that outside scholarships are used in meeting financial need.
 If outside scholarships combined with need-based aid exceed need or cost of attendance, a revision of the student’s financial aid package will be necessary.

 The Federal Direct Stafford Loan Program allows students to borrow low-interest loans and defer payment while attending college at least half-time.
-In the 2012-2013 academic year, the loan limits for freshman students are $5,500, sophomores $6,500 and $7,500 for juniors and seniors.
+In the 2014-2015 academic year, the loan limits for freshman students are $5,500, sophomores $6,500 and $7,500 for juniors and seniors.
 These loans may be subsidized or unsubsidized depending on the applicant's financial need.
 Independent students have expanded borrowing capabilities.
-The 2012-2013 interest rate for a Subsidized & Unsubsidized Federal Direct Stafford Loan is a fixed rate of 6.8 percent and 1% origination fee.
-Subsidized loans do not accrue interest during the time a student is admitted to a degree program and enrolled at least half time in that program.
-Subsidized interest will start accruing during the grace period.
+As of July 1, 2014, the 2014-2015 interest rate for a Subsidized & Unsubsidized Federal Direct Stafford Loan is a fixed rate of 4.66% and a 1.072% origination fee.
+Subsidized loans do not accrue interest during the time a student is admitted to a degree program or during the grace period for the loan.
 Unsubsidized loan interest accrues from the date the loan is first disbursed.

 Federal Perkins Loans are available as funds permit and funding for this program is very limited.
 Federal Perkins Loans have a fixed interest rate of 5 percent, and loan repayment begins nine months after the student is no longer enrolled at least half-time in a degree program.
-Since Perkins funds are limited, typical Drake awards are $2,000.
+Since Perkins funds are limited, typical Drake awards range from $2,000-$4,000.

-The Federal Direct PLUS Loan (Parent Loan) provides funding for parents of dependent students.
+The Federal Direct Parent PLUS Loan provides funding for parents of dependent students.
 Parents may borrow the difference between the student's cost of education and all other financial assistance.
-A FAFSA application is required for the Federal PLUS.
+A FAFSA application is required for the Federal Parent PLUS.
 Payment and interest charges begin within 30 to 60 days following full disbursement of funds, or loan payment may be deferred on the same schedule as the student Stafford loan.
-The interest rate for PLUS is fixed at 7.9 percent & 4 % origination fee
+The interest rate for Federal Direct Parent PLUS for 2014-2015 is fixed at 7.21% with a 4.288% origination fee.

 Human Resources assists interested students in locating employment opportunities on campus.
 Drake students are employed on campus in student residence halls, libraries, recreation services, dining services and in many other campus offices.
-Positions available on campus are listed on the Web site www.drake.edu/hr/student/employment.html.
+Positions available on campus are listed on the Human Resources Web site.
 Employment is funded both by the university and through funds provided by the Federal Work Study program.
-Human Resources provide direct assistance for entering students with a Federal Work Study award
+Human Resources provide direct assistance for entering students with a Federal Work Study award.

 Part-time students, admitted and enrolled in a degree program, may apply for financial aid programs by filing a Free Application for Federal Student Aid (FAFSA).
 Financial aid awards for eligible part-time students include: